This page is not complete.

 - A JSON file that controls how your app appears to the user and ensures that progressive web apps are discoverable.
 It describes the name of the app, the start URL, icons, and all of the other details necessary to transform the website into an app-like format.

 PWAs should be discoverable, installable, linkable, network independent, progressive, re-engageable, responsive, and safe.
 To find out more about what these mean, read Progressive web app advantages.

-To find out how to implement PWAs, consult the guides listed in the below section.
+To find out how to implement PWAs, read through our PWA developer guide.

 The following guides show you what need to do to implement a PWA, by examining a simple example and showing you how all the pieces work.